 Mario Kart 8 Deluxe delivers a huge amount of racing goodness right out of the box, and it's a polished version of a Wii U entry that was only a proper Battle Mode away from being top of class.
 Now that issue has been addressed, what we have is arguably the best Mario Kart release ever seen.
 It's the definitive Mario Kart 8 experience, content-rich and a delightful feast of comedic, cartoonish karting action.
 It's a game that continually raises a smile and, occasionally, induces that trademark Mario Kart rage as shells strike and positions are lost.
 It's addictive and unifying, unfiltered fun that draws in anyone daring enough to take up the wheel.

 What do you mean you knew Mario Kart would be at number 1?
 Well, aren't you a smart cookie.
-Yes, the winner was never in doubt, but as you can see there are several alternatives if you ever get bored of the same dude winning the race over and over again.
+Yes, the winner was never in doubt, but as you can see there are some great alternatives if you ever get bored of the same dude winning the race over and over again.
 Let us know how this grid of competitors stacks up for you with a comment below.